Epiq122/ecomm/ecomm-be/docs/project-documentation.md

 5. **Validation**: Using Jakarta Validation for entity validation
 6. **Logging**: Comprehensive logging using SLF4J
 7. **Resource Naming**: Consistent REST resource naming conventions
+8. **Pagination**: Implemented for all list endpoints to manage large datasets
+9. **Data Transfer Objects**: Using DTOs to separate internal and external data representations
+10. **Response Wrapping**: Consistent response format with metadata for paginated results

 ## Troubleshooting